2011 Iran–Iraq cross-border raids: July offensive

 Iran started its offensive against the PJAK on July 11, after an escalation of PJAK activity in North-Western Iran and began shelling PJAK positions in Northern Iraq on July 16.
 On July 17, the IRGC killed at least five PJAK members in a raid that destroyed one of the group's headquarters in north-western Iran.
 PJAK claimed 21 Iranian soldiers were killed in the clashes.
 Iranian authorities on the other hand confirmed their casualties at 1 killed and 3 injured, while claiming to have inflicted "heavy losses" on the rebels.
 They announced that they had captured three rebel bases, one of which was identified as Marvan and was said to be the leading PJAK camp in the region.

 On July 20, PJAK killed 5 IRGC members and one IRGC commander.
 IRGC forces killed 35 PJAK fighters and captured several others during clashes on July 25.
-By July 26, more than 50 PJAK fighters and 8 Revolutionary Guards were reported to had been killed while over 800 people had been displaced by the fighting according to the International Committee of the Red Cross.
+By July 26, more than 50 PJAK fighters and 8 Revolutionary Guards were reported to have been killed while over 800 people had been displaced by the fighting according to the International Committee of the Red Cross.
 At least 3 civilians were killed.
 During clashes in the Jasosan and Alotan heights the next day, Iranian forces claimed to have killed over 21 PJAK fighters, confirming that two IRGC forces had been killed and two had been injured during the clashes.

 On August 1, at request of the Kurdistan Regional Government, Iran halted its offensive and gave PJAK forces a one-month grace period during the Muslim holy month of Ramadan to retreat all their forces from Iranian territory.